 - Rectal bleeding

 - Feeling tired, not hungry and/or losing weight without trying

 There is good news, however.
 The rates of new colon cancer cases and deaths for adults age 50 and older are dropping.
 One important reason is that more people are getting screened for it.
 Screening, which is testing before there are any symptoms, helps find polyps before they turn into cancer.
 If cancer is found early, treatment may work better.

-Talk to your doctor and find out which screening is right for you.
+Please talk to your doctor to determine which screening is right for you.

 To learn more about colorectal cancer screening, please visit: https://www.cdc.gov/cancer/colorectal/basic_info/screening/index.htm